darekf77/typescript-npm-project/documentation/isomorphic-code/index.md

-# Advantages of Isomorphic Code & Firedev Framework
+# Advantages of Isomorphic Code & Taon Framework

 Isomorphic code in TypeScript offers a range of advantages for web developers.
 By enabling code reuse on both client and server sides,